 A few blackberries here and there can make for a healthy treat for your dogs.
 However, if your dog has a sensitive stomach, it is best to skip this snack.
 Too many blackberries can cause GI upset and they are always best introduced gradually and fed in moderation.

 Also, blackberries naturally contain a small amount of the substitute sweetener Xylitol, which is toxic to dogs.
-While your dog would have to eat a massive quantity of blackberries to be poisoned, you should limit your dog to a small handful of blackberries a day to be safe.
+While your dog would have to eat a massive quantity of blackberries to be poisoned, you should limit your dog to the occasional small handful of blackberries to be safe.

 This fruit is also high in sugar and may not be a good choice for diabetic dogs.